IT2810/it2810-webutvikling-h18-prosjekt-3-42/README.md

   }
 };
 ```
-For retrieving the data used the AsyncStorage.getItem function to try to get the item.
+For retrieving the data we used the AsyncStorage.getItem function to try to get the item.
 If it is not null we set update state with our newly found todos, else we do nothing as no todos are found

 ```javascript
 // HomeScreen